nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   **Configuration anchor's information.** The configuration anchor contains data that is used to periodically download signed configuration from the central server and to verify the signature of the downloaded configuration.

 -   **Timestamping service information.** Timestamping is used to preserve the evidential value of messages exchanged over X-Road.

+-   **Approved Certificate Authorities.** A read-only list of approved certificate authorities (defined in the global configuration).
+The security server trusts authentication and signing certificates signed by the listed authorities.

 -   **The internal TLS key and certificate.** The internal TLS certificate is used to establish a TLS connection with the security server client's information system if the "HTTPS" connection method is chosen for the client's servers.